-RIM agrees to form committee to examine possible management changesAlex Wagner - Deputy Managing Editor, News Desk
+RIM agrees to form committee to examine possible management changesAlex Wagner - Editorial Director of News and Content

 Well, this is interesting.
 After investors and an anonymous executive at RIM called for the BlackBerry manufacturer to remove Mike Lazaridis and Jim Balsillie from their shared positions of co-CEO and co-chairman, it's been revealed that the company will consider splitting the roles up.
 Originally the matter was to be voted on by a group of RIM investors at a meeting next month.
 RIM said it plans to put together a group of independent directors to examine the roles of CEO and chairman and that the committee will then decide how to best fill those positions.
 The group will need to submit its report by January 31st, 2012, at which point RIM's board will have 30 days to respond to the findings.

 This decision comes as a bit of a surprise because up until now, RIM has been fairly confident (at least in public) of its executives and their plan to help regain some of the company's former glory.
 It's not really clear what made RIM finally decide to consider a shakeup of its CEO/chairman positions, but it's probably a good idea for it to "voluntarily" look over the situation rather than have its own investors take things into their own hands.
 Anyone think that Lazaridis and Balsillie will be ousted from their positions as co-CEO/co-chairman?

 RIM and NEI Investments Announce Withdrawal of Shareholder Proposal; RIM Committee to Review Matter Raised by Proposal